SkriptLang/Skript/.github/contributing.md

 ### Getting Started

 We welcome contributions from everyone.
 To get started, please fork the repository and clone it to your local machine.
-If you are unfamiliar with Git, please refer to [Git documentation](https://git-scm.com/learn).
+If you are unfamiliar with Git, please refer to the [Git documentation](https://git-scm.com/learn).
 ```
 git clone https://github.com/SkriptLang/Skript